 There are many opportunities for our Upper School students to explore

 - Student Conferences - the following conferences are just a few our students will participate in or help facilitate over the course of the year: Mid Atlantic Region Diversity Conference, Diversity Dialogue Day, Class/Socioeconomic Status/Financial Literacy Conference, The Haverford Middle School Diversity Conference and Latin@/Latinx Youth Conference at The Little Red School House and the Annual Friends' Central School Diversity Conference.

 - "Building Bridges" - an annual Upper School community day that is spent addressing diversity and identity at Baldwin and in the wider world.
 Students have the opportunity to hear a keynote speaker, participate in student-led discussions and activities throughout the day.

 - Upper School Advising Program - Students are placed into small groups with a faculty member who they meet with on a weekly basis for their entire Upper School time.
 Advising sessions allow for open discussions on current events, topics from school assemblies as well as working together on group service learning projects.
 This valuable time provides an opportunity for students to foster strong relationships with peers and faculty/staff members.

 - Clubs and Affinity Groups - Baldwin offers a wide range of extracurricular organizations to help foster relationships and understanding.
-Some of these groups include: the Asian Students Association, the Black Students Union, Diversity Club, The Hispanic Students Association, the Jewish Cultural Alliance and Spectrum (a group for LGBTQ+ students and their allies).
+Some of these groups include: the Asian Students Association, the Black Students Union, Diversity Club, The Hispanic Students Association, the Jewish Cultural Alliance, the Multiracial Students Association and Spectrum (a group for LGBTQ+ students and their allies).

 Gabbie Alvarez-Spychalski, Grade 7 Dean, Middle School Spanish Teacher